nazmus-saqib1995/nazmus-saqib1995.github.io/_pages/about.md

   - /about.html
 ---

-I am a full-time AI researcher in computer vision and AI at Intelligent Computing Lab, Jeju National University, South Korea advised by Professor.
-Joon-Min Gil.
+I am a full-time AI researcher in computer vision and AI at Intelligent Computing Lab, Jeju National University, South Korea advised by Prof. Joon-Min Gil.
+I am also enrolled as a part-time researcher of Computer Vision Lab, University of Vaasa, under the supervision of Prof. Jani Bouttelier.
 I completed my Master in Computer Engineering at Chosun University, advised by Professor.
 Ho Yub Jung.
 My research is inspired by solving image inverse problems and implementation diffusion-based models in image, and video generation and translation.

 A data-driven personal website
 ======